BL-MSCH-C220/Exercise-3-4-Shaders/README.md

 		$Eye2/Pupil/Sprite.position.x = 0
 		$Mouth.scale.y = 1
 ```

-## WorldEnvironment

-In `Game.tscn`, right-click on the Wall_Container node and Change Type.
-Select CanvasLayer (we don't want the walls to bleed into the rest of the game once we add the WorldEnvironment).

-Now, right-click on the Game node and Add Child Node.
-Select WorldEnvironment.
-Tap on the WorldEnvironment node and in the Inspector, select Envrionment->New Environment.
-Then Edit that new Enviornment:
- * Background->Mode: Canvas
- * DOF Near Blur->Enabled: On
- * DOF Near Blur->Distance: 1.3
- * Glow->Enabled: On
- * Glow->Bloom: 0.03
- * Glow->Blend Mode: Additive
- * Glow->Bicubic Upscale: ON

-*If the Background Mode is set to anything other then Canvas, the results won't be visible.
-Make sure you don't miss that step.*

 ---

 Test the game and make sure it is working correctly.
 You should be able to see the combination of all the effects we have added (including fever mode when you click the mouse button).